ruebeckscube/remarkable-crossword-dl/README.md

 # remarkable-crossword-dl

+NOTE 2/1/2025: This project now archived.
+It's been broken due to changes in reMarkable's cloud API.
+If it's going to be re-done it will probably have to be through the USB web interface, as the cloud API has gotten less accessible to developers.

 This is a script for syncing crosswords to a reMarkable device.
 It doesn't need to be run on the reMarkable itself, since it sends PDFs of the crosswords to the cloud.
 It requires already having a subscription to the crosswords you want to download.

 ## Crosswords supported